A Feynman--Kac representation of a non-conservative and path-dependent nonlinear reaction-diffusion-advection system: Motivation

-We carry out the analysis in the case of a McKean-Vlasov-type drift.
-To do it, we regularise the drift of the associated SDE by introducing a non-local dependence upon $\rho$.
-Since the advection term in the classical Fokker-Planck equation is related to the drift of the SDE, from \eqref{eq:c_explicit} one may realise that in the original model \eqref{eq:modello_Natalini}, the regularisation has to be done at the level of the ODE for $c$.
-This is the underlying reason why we consider a regularisation of the ODE in \eqref{eq:modello_Natalini} by introducing a non-local dependence of $c$ upon $\rho$
+Since the analysis is carried out in the case of a McKean--Vlasov-type drift, the drift of the associated SDE is regularised by introducing a non-local dependence upon $\rho$.
+Since the advection term in the classical Fokker-Planck equation is related to the drift of the SDE, from \eqref{eq:c_explicit}, the regularisation in the original model \eqref{eq:modello_Natalini} has to be done at the level of the ODE for $c$.
+This is the underlying reason why we consider a regularisation of the ODE in \eqref{eq:modello_Natalini} by introducing a non-local dependence of $c$ upon $\rho$: